Smash Mouth: 2024–present: Mercury Comet

 On April 12, 2024, Smash Mouth released the single and video "Ride On", and on July 12, the band released a cover of the iconic Brady Bunch song, "Sunshine Day" featuring Greg Brady's actor, Barry Williams.
 Throughout summer 2024, the band embarked on the Ride On Tour with close to 100 shows, touring everywhere from Alaska to Hawaii with major festival stops in Mexico, Chile, Peru, and Malaysia along the way.

 The band joined Cleopatra Records in late 2024, and released a cover of the Beatles' "Love Me Do" in November.
-On December 4, 2024, the band confirmed a full length LP under the working title Fush Yu Too was in the works and was to be due by the end of February.
+On December 4, 2024, the band confirmed a full-length LP under the working title Fush Yu Too was in the works and was to be due by the end of February.
 Prior to that in March, during the Ride On Tour, the band hinted going back to the studio to record an LP in the same ska style as "Fush Yu Mang".

-On January 21, 2025 the band released a cover of "Blinding Lights" by the Weeknd, with which the band had received backlash for using AI for the cover art.
-It was later confirmed that track, as well as "Love Me Do", would be included on Cleopatra's compilation album, Punk Rock Valentines, which released on February 7.
+On January 21, 2025, the band released a cover of "Blinding Lights" by the Weeknd, with which the band had received backlash for using AI for the cover art.
+It was later confirmed that the cover, as well as "Love Me Do", would be included on Cleopatra's compilation album, Punk Rock Valentines, which released on February 7.

 On March 3, 2025, the band announced the Mercury Comet Tour.
 A day later, on March 4, they announced their new LP was titled Mercury Comet and would release in June, before being delayed indefinitely.
-Much like "Blinding Lights", the cover art received backlash for its use of AI.
+Much like "Blinding Lights", its initial cover art received backlash for its use of AI.
+In March 2026, the album was finally announced to be releasing on August 12, 2026.
+On June 10, 2026, they released "Better Believer" as the lead single for the album.